Quit Smoking Now

 Myth: Smoking only hurts the person who is smoking.

-Fact: Roughly 440 people die each year in Connecticut from exposure to secondhand smoke.
-There is no risk-free level of contact with secondhand smoke.
-Even brief exposure can harm nonsmokers.
+Fact: Over 40,000 nonsmoking adults and 400 infants die each year in the United States from exposure to secondhand smoke.1 There is no safe level of secondhand smoke exposure.
+Even brief exposure can harm nonsmokers, including infants and children.2

-Myth: Switching to light cigarettes will make me healthier without having to quit smoking.
+Myth: Switching to e-cigarettes will make me healthier without having to quit smoking.

 Myth: I’ve been smoking for so long that quitting now will not help me.

-Fact: Millions of people have quit smoking.
-In fact, there are more former smokers today than current smokers.
+Fact: Quitting smoking is hard, but it isn’t impossible.
+It’s never too late to quit.
+Millions of people have quit smoking.
+In fact, there are more former smokers today than current smokers.5 Check out the resources below to help you quit.

 HUSKY Health Covered Services to Help You Quit Smoking